nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-B.md

 * `merged_contigs <-` – specifies the variable that will store the results within in our R environment
 * `mergePairs()` – the DADA2 function we are calling, with the following parameters set within it
-* `dadaF=` – specifying the object holding the forward-read inferred sequences
+* `dadaF=` – specifies the object holding the forward-read inferred sequences
-* `derepF=` – specifying the path to the filtered forward reads
+* `derepF=` – specifies the path to the filtered forward reads
-* `dadaR=` – specifying the object holding the reverse-read inferred sequences
+* `dadaR=` – specifies the object holding the reverse-read inferred sequences
-* `derepR=` – specifying the path to the filtered reverse reads
+* `derepR=` – specifies the path to the filtered reverse reads

 **Input Data:**